SQream/sqream_docs/third_party_tools/client_platforms/sas_viya.rst

     ::

 #.
-Create a sample program to explore the data, as shown below:
+Create a sample program to explore the data, as shown below: tt

    .. literalinclude:: connect_2.sas
-      :language: sas
+      :language: php
-      :caption: Sample SAS Program
+      :emphasize-lines: 4
       :linenos:
-      :emphasize-lines: 9

    The sample program above does the following: